-ITCS-2335 - Foundations of Business Information Technology - (4.00 Credit hours)
+ITCS-2335 - Foundations of Business Information Technology - 4.00 credit hours

-Prerequisite: Admitted into Walsh College Fast Track program

-This course examines current and developing Business Information Technologies (BIT) and their potential for satisfying emerging business needs.
+Prerequisite: IT Program major or Admitted into Walsh College Fast Track program This course examines current and developing Business Information Technologies (BIT) and their potential for satisfying emerging business needs.
 Students explore the critical role of BIT in modern business.
 This class is specifically designed for students enrolled in the Fast Track Master program at MCC and Walsh.
 (4 contact hrs)

-ITCS-2360 - Systems Development Methodology - (4.00 Credit hours)
+ITCS-2360 - Systems Development Methodology - 4.00 credit hours